demisto/content/Packs/Gmail/Playbooks/playbook-Search_And_Delete_Emails_-_Gmail_README.md

-This playbook searches Gmail to identify and delete emails with similar attributes to the malicious email.
+This playbook searches Gmail to identify and delete emails with similar attributes to the malicious email.\
+`Note`: Searching through large amount of mailboxes might trigger a 429 error code.
+You can find more details here: https://developers.google.com/gmail/api/guides/handle-errors#:~:text=A%20429%20%22Too%20many%20requests,per%2Duser%20concurrent%20request%20limit.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.